 Monday - make a difference in obeying rules.
 Tuesday - think before you do.
 Wednesday - respect friends and adults.

-Thursday - do everything to the best of your ability

-Friday - peace in your heart for making a difference.

-Saturday and Sunday - together we as a family

-make a difference in homes and in the community.
+Thursday - do everything to the best of your ability Friday - peace in your heart for making a difference.
+Saturday and Sunday - together we as a family make a difference in homes and in the community.

-Page 41
+"... to assist learners in understanding the meaning of reverence, a hand is used as symbol ..."